Explore major characters, historical background, and key conflicts that help students understand Harper Lee’s classic novel with greater depth.

 This guide is designed to support reading, annotation, chapter summary, character analysis, symbolism, and writing practice.

 Scout is the narrator and young daughter of Atticus Finch.
 Through her eyes, readers see both childhood innocence and the unfairness of adult society.
+Her perspective helps students understand how children gradually recognize prejudice, injustice, and moral courage.

 Atticus is Scout and Jem’s father and a lawyer.
 He represents moral courage, fairness, calm judgment, and ethical responsibility.
+His defense of Tom Robinson shows students what it means to stand for justice even when society resists it.

 Jem is Scout’s older brother.
 His changing view of Maycomb shows the painful loss of childhood innocence.
+As he matures, he becomes more sensitive to injustice and struggles to understand why unfairness exists.

 Tom Robinson is falsely accused of assaulting Mayella Ewell.
 His trial exposes racial injustice, social prejudice, and the limits of legal fairness in Maycomb.
+He is central to the novel’s criticism of racism and unequal justice.

 King Harold Godwinson was the last Anglo-Saxon king of England.
 In 1066, he fought William of Normandy at the Battle of Hastings.
 A famous tradition says Harold was struck in the eye by an arrow during the battle.